reaganprice2004/User-Vacation-Preference-Prediction/README.md

 ## Evaluation
 - Trained and validated using resampled data.
 - Plotted training/validation accuracy and loss.
-- Evaluated using classification report and confusion matrix.
+- Evaluated using a classification report and a confusion matrix.
 ## 📊 Performance Comparison
 |  Metric   | Logistic Regression  | ANN    |
 |-----------|----------------------|--------|